denshoproject/ddr-iaconvert/README.md

 3. In order to properly process VH materials, all segment entities and the parent interview entity must be present in the input entities csv.
 In addition, the `sort` attribute must contain the actual segment number.

+4. The `id` column in the files input csv may contain either the identifier of the file (e.g., `ddr-densho-1-2-master-400ff321a5`) or the identifier of the parent entity (e.g., `ddr-densho-1-2`).
+In the former case, the csv would have been generated with the `ddrexport` command; the latter would be a csv used to batch ingest binaries with the `ddrimport` command.